henrrrik/henrrrik.github.com/_posts/2012-01-31-module-puppy---giving-hubot-a-drop-of-drupal-knowledge.md

 I wrote a little [Sinatra](http://www.sinatrarb.com/) app called [Module Puppy](http://modulepuppy.heroku.com) that pulls down and parses relevant data from this XML file and makes it available via a simple JSON API.
 The app is hosted on [Heroku](http://www.heroku.com/) which uses PostgreSQL as the default database.
 This meant that I could use the very nice multi-column search feature in PostgreSQL (easy with the [texticle](https://github.com/tenderlove/texticle) gem).

-The Hubot talks to the Sinatra app using [a small CoffeeScript plugin](https://github.com/github/hubot-scripts/blob/master/src/scripts/modulepuppy.coffee), part of the [hubot-scripts](https://github.com/github/hubot-scripts) collection This makes Hubot listen for the phrase:
+Hubot talks to the Sinatra app using [a small CoffeeScript plugin](https://github.com/github/hubot-scripts/blob/master/src/scripts/modulepuppy.coffee), part of the [hubot-scripts](https://github.com/github/hubot-scripts) community scripts collection.

+This makes Hubot listen for the phrase:

     there's a module for <something>